xinyzhang9/friend-circles/README.md

 - [x] Reserve some superstars which user cannot delete or edit.
 - [x] Add a welcome page to new users and hide the admin page.
 - [x] Add gender option in welcome page
+- [] Add search-node feature to quickly find a user in the graph

 ### Time Schedule